 Europe's Top Vacation Cities - From North to South

-This site, Europe Travel, only covers western Europe, specifically: Austria, Belgium, Luxembourg, Denmark, France and Monaco, Iceland, Ireland, Italy, Malta, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey and the United Kingdom.
-Even the principality of Liechtenstein is represented on Europe Travel.
+Here we will be focusing on western Europe, specifically: Austria, Belgium, Luxembourg, Denmark, France and Monaco, Iceland, Ireland, Italy, Malta, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey and the United Kingdom, and the principality of Liechtenstein.
 If you're looking for Eastern European destinations, check out Eastern Europe Travel.

 Below you'll find the cities that attract the most attention from overseas visitors, for obvious reasons.
 They also all have major airports which means it'll be a likely first stop for you.